Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 Remark that

 and the induced map

 is also a $M_*$-modules isomorphism.

 We next consider the case of index $3$.
 We see from the extended Coxeter-Dynkin diagram of $E_8$ (see Figure \ref{figE8}) that $A_2\oplus E_6$ is a sublattice of $E_8$.
-Observing the extended Coxeter-Dynkin diagram of $E_6$ (see Figure \ref{figE6}), we find that $3A_2$ is a sublattice of $E_6$.
-Then we have
+Observing the extended Coxeter-Dynkin diagram of $E_6$ (see Figure \ref{figE6}),